Kizhakku Africavil Sheela

-Kizhakku Africavil Sheela is a 1987 Indian Tamil-language film produced and directed by Dwarakish.
+Kizhakku Africavil Sheela is a 1987 Indian Tamil-language fantasy adventure film produced and directed by Dwarakish.
 A remake of the 1986 Kannada film Africadalli Sheela and inspired by the works featuring Sheena, Queen of the Jungle, the film stars Suresh, Sahila Chadha, and Nizhalgal Ravi.
 It was released on 14 January 1987.

 Plot

 A doctor named Ramu goes deep into the dark continent of Africa with his wife to help tribals.
 The couple are killed before that can be done, and their daughter is raised by apes, growing up to be Sheela.
 Ramu's father sends an expedition to search for his son.
 Unbeknownst to him, the members of this expedition have other goals.
 How one of the expedition's members checkmates their moves and does the rescue forms the rest of the plot.

 Production

 Kizhakku Africavil Sheela is a remake of the 1986 Kannada film Africadalli Sheela, and was also inspired by the works featuring Sheena, Queen of the Jungle.
 The film was shot predominantly in Zimbabwe.
 Directed by Dwarakish, it was also produced by him under his banner Dwarakish Chitra.
 Sahila Chadha, who starred as the eponymous Sheela in Kannada, reprised her role in the remake.